Annual Technical Report 2006 on Industrial Design Information Activities submitted by United Kingdom (SCIT/ATR/ID/2006/GB)

 IV.
 Search file establishment and upkeep

 The UK registration process does not include a novelty search but examiners are able to raise objections against application if their own knowledge is such that they are aware the design is not new.
-The UK office has recently consulted users of the designs registration service on the future of the examination process and new rules will be introduced with effect from 1 October 2006.
+Following a consultation, new rules were introduced with effect from 1 October 2006.

 Documentation from other offices maintained and/or considered part of the available search file